Burqa: Cameroon

-In July 2015, Cameroon's Far North Region banned Islamic face veils, including the burqa, after two female suicide bombers dressed in Islamic garments detonated themselves in Fotokol, killing 13.
-The ban is now active in five of country's ten regions.
+In July 2015, Cameroon's Far North Region banned Islamic face veils, including the burqa, after two female suicide bombers in burqa detonated themselves in Fotokol, killing 13.
+The ban is now active in five of the country's ten regions.

 Chad

 In June 2015, the full face veil was banned in Chad after veiled Boko Haram members disguised as women committed multiple suicide bombings in N'Djamena.

 Republic of the Congo

-In May 2015, the Republic of the Congo banned the face veil in order to counter Islamic extremism.
-The decision was announced by El Hadji Djibril Bopaka, the president of the country's Islamic High Council.
+In May 2015, the Republic of the Congo banned the face veil citing security reasons.
+The decision was announced by El Hadji Djibril Bopaka, the president of the country's Islamic High Council who stated that "some non-Muslims have been using the full veil to hide and to carry out uncivic acts".

 Gabon

-In 2015, Gabon banned the face veil in order to counter Islamic extremism in public and places of work.
+In 2015, Gabon banned the face veil in public and places of work.
+The authorities said the move was intended to "prevent the risk of suicide attack".

 Morocco

 The government distributed letters to businesses on 9 January 2017 declaring a ban on the sale, production and importation of burqas.
 The letters indicated that businesses were expected to clear their stock within 48 hours.